willwangcc/knowledge/People_and_self/personal-development/Meditation/Meditation_in_Practice.md

 * Meditation typically refers to formal, seated meditation **practice**.
 * Mindfulness is the simple **act** of paying attention and noticing and being present in whatever you’re doing.
+* Magnifying the mind: Meditation is like a magnifying glass for the mind.
+The trick is to not get swept away nor shy away from what we see.

 #### Q： 冥想 vs 发呆？